 Compared with the consecrations of 1988 the one in 2015 was not as great, but in and of itself this is not to say that it is any less important.
-If we count all the participants of the ceremony, we have people representing the following countries: England, France, the United States, Mexico, Chile, Argentina, Uruguay, Paraguay, Colombia and Brazil. [note from translator: I, myself was present and am American] A hundred or so faithful attended the ceremony.
+If we count all the participants of the ceremony, we have people representing the following countries: England, France, the United States, Mexico, Chile, Argentina, Uruguay, Paraguay, Colombia and Brazil.
+1 A hundred or so faithful attended the ceremony.
 The media was called and received well.

 4) The fourth question refers to the state of necessity.